atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ## Rug Conventions & Best Practices

 Rug *is* the Atomist API and is implemented in its own [Domain Specific Language (DSL)][dsl] as well as TypeScript variants.
-Rug is currently used to define project [generators](rug-generators.md), [editors](rug-editors.md), reviewers (coming soon), [predicates](rug-predicates.md), executors (coming soon), and [tests](rug-tests.md).
-In addition the Rug runtime exposes these concepts so that they can can be used in a fuller language, when the Rug DSL is too constraining, such as [TypeScript][ts].
+Rug is currently used to define project [generators](rug-generators.md), [editors](rug-editors.md), reviewers (coming soon), [predicates](rug-predicates.md) and [tests](rug-tests.md).
+In addition, the Rug runtime exposes these concepts to JavaScript (with first class support for [TypeScript][ts]) for those classes of problems for which the DLS is too constraining.

 [dsl]: https://en.wikipedia.org/wiki/Domain-specific_language
 [ts]: https://www.typescriptlang.org/

-As with any language and environment there is a set of idioms and common practices that will turn your Rug from `nice` to `great` (and in some contexts from ***not working*** to
+As with any language and environment, there is a set of idioms and common practices that will turn your Rug from `nice` to `great` (and in some contexts from ***not working*** to
 ***working***).
 Collectively these are the _Rug Conventions_.